louisordonez/survey-form/README.md

 # survey-form
-This project is a web page application for adopting a dog.
+This project is a web application for adopting a dog.

 ## Tech Stack
 - HTML